emarche/RL2Grid/README.md

 - ⚠️ **Safe RL tasks** via constrained MDPs, with load shedding and thermal overload constraints
 - 🧪 Extensive **baselines** including DQN, PPO, SAC, TD3, and Lagrangian PPO
 - 📊 Integration with [Weights & Biases (wandb)](https://wandb.ai/home) for experiment tracking
-- 🧠 Designed to foster **algorithmic innovation and safe control** in power grids
+- 🧠 Designed to provide a framework for **algorithmic innovation and safe control** in power grids

 ---